Hidalgo Falls, Brazos River

 Here is a satellite view of the property and the rapid.

-It is unlikely that users of the property would need this information, but just in case, the phone numbers for the Brazos County Sheriff's office are:
+It is unlikely that users of the property would need this information; but just in case, the phone numbers for the Brazos County Sheriff's office are:

 The Hidalgo Falls River Festival occurs every spring.
-Hundreds of paddlers and paddling fans come to the property to enjoy camping, paddling, instruction, and entertainment.
+Dozens of paddlers and paddling fans come to the property to enjoy camping, paddling, instruction, and entertainment.
 For information on upcoming and past festivals, click on the following links:

 Hidalgo Falls River Festival, April 20, 2013